dfinity/http-gateway-release/README.md

 - `node-exporter` for system-level metrics
 - `runit` a lightweight init system and service supervisor

-The image is built via a Dockerfile to ensure deterministic output.

 ### `vmlinuz`

 - Linux kernel image, sourced from the [SEV-SNP dependencies repository](https://github.com/dfinity/sev-snp-deps)